ddnm102/nextcloudbk/README.md

-nextcloudbk_script is a script to backup nextcloud on unRAID server
+nextcloudbk_script is a script to backup/restore nextcloud on unRAID server

  - nextcloud docker from lscr.io/linuxserver/nextcloud